NativeScript/docs-v7/getting-started/chapter-4.md

 };
 ```

-> **TIP**: You can always view the completed codebase in the 'master' branch of the [sample-Groceries repo](https://github.com/NativeScript/sample-Groceries.git).
+> **TIP**: You can always view the completed codebase in the “end” branch of the [sample-Groceries repo](https://github.com/NativeScript/sample-Groceries/tree/end).

 <div class="exercise-end"></div>